soaphia14/rl-maze/README.md

-# rl-maze
+# RL Maze
-Maze generation + training a reinforcement learning agent to traverse the maze.
+Maze generation via Prim's algoirthm + Training a reinforcement learning agent to traverse the maze.

+You can either train and test an agent on a specific maze, or use a saved agent to run any random 5x5 maze.